• Style

 Land Rover country

 Indeed the whole car cunningly combines traditional Land Rover styling with contemporary design genius.
 This is a beautiful, chunky, tough-looking car.
-Land Rover designed it with durability as its key characteristic.
-It is also claimed to be the most capable off-road/road vehicle yet.
+Land Rover designed it with durability as its key characteristic and, at the launch, claimed it to be the most capable off-road/road vehicle yet.
 This is achieved partly through the technology that allows the touch screen to be used to set up the car for most types of terrain.
-There are no red and yellow headed mechanical levers to be pulled and pushed (as on the olde Defenders) to select high and low range and four or two-wheel drive.
+There are no red and yellow headed mechanical levers to be pulled and pushed (as on the olde Defenders) to select high and low range and four or two-wheel drive or (on later Land Rovers) the diff. lock.
 That's all history.
-Higher models than mine allow a little more control for extreme off-road stuff, but I suspect these are very little used.
-The touch screen settings have seen me through all sorts of terrain, snow, ice and floods with consummate ease.
-It's this reliance on tech that was one of the reasons that traditional Land Rover owners were so against the new Defender who felt that mechanical simplicity is essential to the Defender name.

 My Land Rover Defender has seen action in all sorts of conditions.